 - Each class may have specific requirements for synchronous participation, so communication with your instructors is vital to ensure that you continue to make normal academic progress in your program

-What does the Learn from Anywhere (LfA) instruction plan for fall mean for international students?
+What does the Learn from Anywhere (LfA) instruction plan mean for international students?

-All undergraduate programs will be offered in the LfA format for the Fall 2020 semester, as will many of our graduate programs.
-The University is committed to providing in-person instruction in the Fall semester while following all guidance from medical health professionals to provide a healthy and safe experience on campus.
-We encourage international students to plan be in Boston, if possible, to commence classes in the fall.
+All undergraduate programs will be offered in the LfA format for the 2020 – 2021 academic year, as will many of our graduate programs.
+The University is committed to providing in-person instruction while following all guidance from medical health professionals to provide a healthy and safe experience on campus.
+We encourage international students to plan be in Boston, if possible, to participate in face-to-face courses when possible.
 The Universtiy’s LfA format is a blended teaching modality that is designed to allow maximum flexibility for learning on campus during the pandemic.
 It allows:

 - for efforts to de-densify classrooms on campus for appropriate physically safe distancing